teremterem/litellm-server-boilerplate/docs/maintainers/CONVERT_TO_BOILERPLATE.md

     (Or do this through the GitHub web interface, if you prefer.)

-21. Merge `boilerplate-merging-branch` into `main-boilerplate` using the Pull Request created in step 20. **DO NOT SQUASH, DO A MERGE COMMIT INSTEAD!** We want `main-boilerplate` to be marked as in-sync with the `main` branch.
+21. Merge `boilerplate-merging-branch` into `main-boilerplate` using the Pull Request created in step 20. **DO NOT SQUASH, DO A MERGE COMMIT INSTEAD!** We want `main-boilerplate` to be marked as in-sync with the `main` branch:

     ```bash
     gh pr merge --delete-branch --auto